 Dog Fouling Bag Dispensers

-As part of ongoing work to keep the district clean and safe, Dover District Council in partnership with a leading dispensing station company has installed dog waste bag dispensers in 25 locations across the district.
+As part of ongoing work to keep the district clean and safe, Dover District Council in partnership with a leading dispensing station company has installed dog waste bag dispensing stations in 25 locations across the district.

-The dispensers can be found at the following locations:
+The dog fouling dispensers can be found at the following locations: